guardian/cdk/docs/best-practices.md

 ### Snapshot testing
 [Snapshot testing with Jest](https://jestjs.io/docs/snapshot-testing) makes it easy to review any stack changes when developing locally and in PRs.
 This enables us to catch things early, creating a shorter feedback loop.
+`npm run test-update` will update the snapshots.
 See the [AWS docs](https://docs.aws.amazon.com/cdk/v2/guide/testing.html#testing_snapshot) on snapshot testing.

 #### Mocking `gu:cdk:version`